 Mike Hollis (00:06:22):

 so I had to rely a lot on my technique.
-And, and again, there’s a lot to do with you think of golf, you know, think out tedious golf can be some times, and it’s, it’s kinda the same way with kicking.
-And, and, the, the thing that I learned as, as a, as a kicker in the NFL is I really was able to focus on my form and technique more so than actually making the kick, which kind of sounds kind of strange people ask me like that, how would you deal with a mentally?
+And, and again, there’s a lot to do with you think of golf, you know, think out tedious golf can be sometimes, and it’s, it’s kinda the same way with kicking.
+And, and, the thing that I learned as, as a, as a kicker in the NFL is I really was able to focus on my form and technique more so than actually making the kick, which kind of sounds kind of strange people ask me like that, how would you deal with a mentally?
 I was, it was really hard and Elliot, yeah, it was, it was challenging.
-It’s, it’s mentally, physically and mentally difficult. because you’re kicking you’re, you’re playing a sport at the highest level in the world, in a position that, uh, you got one chance to make the kick.
+It’s, it’s mentally, physically, and mentally difficult. because you’re kicking you’re, you’re playing a sport at the highest level in the world, in a position that, uh, you got one chance to make the kick.

 Mike Hollis (00:07:05):

 It’s not like baseball, where you get, you know, four, four balls and three strikes.
-You got one chance to kick that football and make it so, and, and, and what’s worse is it is actually expected of you every time.
-So, especially at that level and especially playing for gala, Tom Kauflin, there was no mediocrity that you can’t, you cannot be complacent.
+You got one chance to kick that football and make it so, and, and, and what’s worse it is actually expected of you every time.
+So, especially at that level and especially playing for the gala, Tom Kauflin, there was no mediocrity that you can’t, you cannot be complacent.
 It was, it was, they expected perfection day in and day out.
 And again, I agree.
-I, I believe that 100%, I expect that of myself as well. so there’s a lot of work that, that, that goes into a technique that you, you have to, you know, get to the ability to be able to trust. you have to actually, you know, incorporate that technique into what you’re doing.
+I, I believe that 100%, and I expect that of myself as well. so there’s a lot of work that, that, that goes into a technique that you, you have to, you know, get to the ability to be able to trust. you have to actually, you know, incorporate that technique into what you’re doing.
 And the biggest part about kicking in my opinion is, is what I said before.

 Mike Hollis (00:07:51):

 You can’t care about the results.
-If you’re a result driven kicker, you’re going to now rely on your athletic ability to steer that ball for the uprights.
+If you’re a result-driven kicker, you’re going to now rely on your athletic ability to steer that ball for the uprights.
 And I never had, I can’t say never when I was younger, I did, but not until I started learning this.
 Pro-form kicking technique from a guy by the name of Jim Gitano. who’s now my, you know, he’s my coach here at the facility where we coach, he taught me this, this way of kicking, where it kind of requires trust.
 It requires trust in the technique and, and, and actually it made it a lot easier because I was able to dumb down the process a lot easier than a lot of guys that were just athletically steering up all.
 And the other thing too, about those kinds of guys, is that when they get into a slump, which we’re all going to have, what was their answer to their slump, they didn’t really have much of a foundation to fall back on.

 Mike Hollis (00:08:39):

 So other than just athletically, just trying to, oh, I gotta, I gotta kick it harder maybe next time, or what are, they really don’t know what to do sometimes.
 So at least in my case with the technique and stuff that I worked on and tried to perfect, on a daily basis, I’ll put it that way. because there, it was very difficult to, I don’t even know what to be honest with.
-You I’ve ever, if I’ve ever had a perfect kick in my entire life, as far as being as close as perfect, I could, I can tell you I was 99.9% as close as perfect as I could be on some kicks, but that’s the challenge is that, you know, even learning this, this technique and getting better, you’re still trying, you know, striving for that perfection.
+I’ve never had a perfect kick in my entire life, as far as being as close as perfect, I could, I can tell you I was 99.9% as close as perfect as I could be on some kicks, but that’s the challenge is that you know, even learning this, this technique and getting better, you’re still trying, you know, striving for that perfection.
 But, even in the process of doing this stuff, you’re still getting good.